dvrpc/link-docs/docs/how-it-works/islands.md

 Consider the following example.
-The yellow, or relatively high-stress, segment (LTS 3) is an arterial road, with two lanes in each direction.
-The green, low-stress roads (LTS 1 or 2) are neighborhood streets, and are primarily residential.
+The yellow, or relatively high-stress, segment (LTS 3) is an arterial road with two lanes in each direction.
+The green, low-stress roads (LTS 1 or 2) are neighborhood streets and are primarily residential.

 ![Diagram of yellow road with green streets along it](../assets/explainer_diagrams/d1.png)